COTS Exemption FAR 2.101 DFARS 252.204-7021 // 6 MIN READ

 One of the most persistent myths in the defense supply chain: "We use commercial applications, so we're exempt from CMMC."
 It sounds reasonable.
 It is wrong — and misreading this line is one of the most consequential scoping errors a contractor can make.

+A COTS (Commercially Available Off-the-Shelf) item for CMMC is a commercial product sold in substantial quantities in the commercial marketplace and offered to the government without modification, as defined in FAR 2.101.
 The CMMC COTS exemption is real, but it is narrow and legally specific.
-Under DFARS 252.204-7021, the CMMC flowdown applies to commercial products and commercial services — but explicitly excludes commercially available off-the-shelf (COTS) items.
-The legal threshold comes from FAR 2.101, and without modification is not a guideline.
+Under DFARS 252.204-7021 and 32 CFR Part 170, the CMMC flowdown applies to commercial products and commercial services — but explicitly excludes true COTS items.
+The legal threshold from FAR 2.101 determines whether a subcontractor needs to satisfy NIST SP 800-171 controls, and without modification is not a guideline.
 It is the bright line.

 Under FAR 2.101, a commercially available off-the-shelf item must be: